addyosmani/backbone-fundamentals/backbone-fundamentals.md

 myModel.set('email', 'jeremy@gmail.com');
 ```

-Since we're re-using the save `zombieView` variable for both instances, the first instance of the view will fall out of scope immediately after the second is created.
+Since we're re-using the same `zombieView` variable for both instances, the first instance of the view will fall out of scope immediately after the second is created.
 This allows the JavaScript garbage collector to come along and clean it up, which should mean the first view instance is no longer active and no longer going to respond to the model's "change" event.

 But when we run this code, we end up with the alert box showing up twice!

 The problem is caused by the model event binding in the view's `initialize` method.
 Whenever we pass `this.render` as the callback method to the model's `on` event binding, the model itself is being given a direct reference to the view instance.
 Since the model is now holding a reference to the view instance, replacing the `zombieView` variable with a new view instance is not going to let the original view fall out of scope.
 The model still has a reference, therefore the view is still in scope.

 Since the original view is still in scope, and the second view instance is also in scope, changing data on the model will cause both view instances to respond.